Struggling to find a breakfast that’s both delicious and aligns with your health goals? A macro friendly breakfast is here to change that!

 1. Egg Muffins with Veggies:

-• Pour into a muffin tin and bake until set.
+- Transfer the mixture into a muffin tin and bake until it firms up

 2. Overnight Oats:

-• Combine oats, almond milk, chia seeds, and protein powder in a jar.
+- Mix oats, almond milk, chia seeds, and a scoop of protein powder in a jar to create a nutritious meal.

 3. Protein-Packed Breakfast Burritos: